 Granite Island is home to a small colony of Little Penguins.
 While it is very unlikely that you will see them during the day, there is a tour run in the evenings to learn about the plight of these penguins.

 After a horrible fox attack that decimated the population in 2020, there are only around 20 Little Penguins remaining on Granite Island.
-Tours have been paused until after the next breeding season to allow the penguins a little time to recover.
+Tours have been paused to allow the penguins a little time to recover.

 Take a Scenic Biplane Flight